Harshitakumari08/Harshitakumari08/README.md

 I’m currently diving deep into **Data Structures and Algorithms (DSA)**, which are the backbone of efficient coding.
 Alongside DSA, I’m expanding my expertise in **Java** and **SQL**, aiming to master backend technologies and improve my problem-solving skills.
 My learning journey is guided by the desire to build scalable, optimized, and user-friendly applications.

 ### 💻 My Interests
-- **Programming Languages**: I love working with Python and C for their versatility and robust features.
+- **Programming Languages**: I love working with Java and Python for their versatility and robust features.
 - **Web Development**: From crafting interactive frontends to efficient backends, I enjoy creating seamless web experiences.
 - **Artificial Intelligence & Machine Learning**: These fields fascinate me, and I’m always looking for opportunities to explore their real-world applications.